 Academic resources are accessible on campus in the classrooms and online in the intranet.
-Students may access the classroom resources Monday through Thursday 9am to 8pm, Friday 9am to 6pm, Saturday 9am to 4pm, and the intranet 24 / 7.
+Students may access the classroom resources Monday through Thursday 10am to 8pm, Friday & Saturday 10am to 4pm, and the intranet 24 / 7.
 Office Hours for faculty is posted weekly on the Learner Management System for students.